Management

 Move From Interviews To Job Auditions

-One of the unique challenges that tend to crop up when businesses have too many applicants for a position is that the handful of applicants at the top become almost indistinguishable from one another.
-Often, this leaves decisionmakers trying to choose between candidates with nearly identical credentials and work histories.
+One unique challenge that tends to crop up when businesses have too many applicants for a position is that the handful of applicants at the top become almost indistinguishable from one another.
+Often, this leaves decision-makers trying to choose between candidates with nearly identical credentials and work histories.
 The result (more often than not) is that the choice comes down to which candidate is the better interviewer.

 In the end, though, an interview is nothing like the job the candidate will have to do once hired.
 To avoid making hiring decisions on personality alone, it’s a good idea to shorten the formal interview process and introduce job auditions in their place.
-Such real-world job simulations provide much better insight into how a candidate might perform in the role they’ve applied for, and make it possible for employers to select successful candidates based on ability, not charm.
+Such real-world job simulations provide much better insight into how candidates might perform in the role they’ve applied for.
+They make it possible for employers to select successful candidates based on ability, not charm.

 A Reinvented Hiring Process